 Actuarial assumptions and methods are set by the Board of Trustees, based upon recommendations made by the System's actuary.
 As part of the legislation enacting the 2016 RSVS benefit changes, the investment return assumption (7.0%) was set into statute (Article 6243g-4, Vernon's Texas Civil Statutes).
 This assumption is now considered a prescribed assumption under the actuarial standards of practice.
 The assumptions used in this valuation were adopted by the Board based on the recommendations from GRS following the 2022 Actuarial Experience Investigation Study.
-These assumptions were first used in the current actuarial valuation.
-Assumption changes from the experience study include updating the salary scale, DROP interest credit, mortality tables, and turnover rates.
+These assumptions were first used in the 2022 actuarial valuation.
+Assumption changes from the experience study included updating the salary scale, DROP interest credit, mortality tables, and turnover rates.
+The combined effect of the assumptions, excluding prescribed assumptions or methods set by law, is expected to have no significant bias (i.e. not significantly optimistic or pessimistic).